Cryptocurrency

 Wang v Darby

-Tim Penny KC and Daniel Scott were instructed in the case first ever case on the holding of cryptocurrency on trust.
+Tim Penny KC and Daniel Scott were instructed in the first ever case on the holding of cryptocurrency on trust.
 The interim judgment also deals with a challenge to the WFO obtained against the Defendant.

 Read the full judgment